aka/ Newnes Thin Paper Classics

 Size: 4″ x 6.5″

 Around the turn of the century, Newnes began issuing literary series that were a significant step up (in content and form) from the books he published previously.
-New series included the Thin Paper Classics, Thin Paper Novels and Caxton Series.
-The Thin Paper Classics were literary classics which, among their other amenities, could cram a significant amount of content into a relatively small format, inexpensive book.
-The books were, however, also nicely designed and produced.
+New series included the Thin Paper Classics, Thin Paper Novels, and Caxton Series.
+The Thin Paper Classics appear as the Thin Paper Editions in the advertisement below (October 1903), and that name seems to be used around the same time for what seems to eventually become the Thin Paper Classics.

 An advertisement from The Academy from October of 1906 is from near the end of the series availability and lists 38 titles.
 The series reached at least 41 titles.
 At least the advertising for the series ceases in 1907.
 Most of the turn of the century literary series initiated by Newnes seemed to be discontinued by the publisher in the 1905-1910 time frame.

 As is also not uncommon with publisher’s reprint series, a series can be sold to another publisher.
-In the case of the Thin Paper Classics, Newnes seems to stop advertising and selling the series in 1907.
-But the series appears again in 1920 under the imprint of Simpkin, Marshall, Hamilton, Kent & Co.
+In the case of the Thin Paper Classics (and Caxton Series), Newnes seems to stop advertising and selling the series in 1907.
+But the series appears again in 1924 under the imprint of Simpkin, Marshall, Hamilton, Kent & Co.
 Ltd. The titles were viable enough literary property to make them viable to reprint once again more than a decade after they were discontinued by Newnes.
+Scribner advertised both series until around 1909 when they too seem to have discontinued the series.
+With Simpkin (et al.) restarting the series in 1924, Scribners begins selling the series once again in the U.S.

 The rear of the jacket advertises the series and includes 41 titles in two different binding styles.

-The binding designs are extravagant, with a combination of gold type and debossed designs that are similar to the art deco designs used on the earlier Newnes’s series.
+The binding designs are extravagant, with a combination of gold type and debossed designs that are similar to the art nouveau designs used in the earlier Newnes’s series.
 There does seem to be variation in the design of the bindings from title to title, both during the Newnes era and the Simpkin era.
 The book includes the Simpkin imprint.

 Exuberant designs fill the front and rear endpapers, following the general feel of the designs on the binding.